yellowfish543/StdToolheadOpenfoam/README.md

       ...
   If filenames are changed for the stl's then the <code>surfaceFeatureExtractDict</code> will require editing.
 </details>
 The level of refinement on a surface is defined in <code>refinmentSurfaces</code>.
 The extract below highlights a number of key parameters within this section.
 The first line sets the names of the geometry which the surface refinement applies to, so in this case the first row sets the inletLeft and inletRight to the same settings.
 The levels command defines the (<min> <max>) surface refinement.
 The minimum level is applied across the surface and the maximum level is applied to cells at locations where the surface angle exceeds the resolveFeatureAngle.
-The <code>patchInfo</code> sets the surface as either a patch (boundary condition), or a wall.
+The <code>patchInfo</code> sets the surface as either a patch (boundary condition), or a wall.<br>

 ```
 refinementSurfaces